harishtpj/Project-Unikode/README.md

 # ℹ About
 **Project unicode** is a collection of programs written in various programming languages existing **since 1950's**.
 After discovering various programming languages which existed previously, i've got an idea to unify them.
-This repository consist of various folders with different programing problems, whose solution is expressed in programming languages given below<!--(see [here]())-->.
+This repository consist of various folders with different programing problems, whose solution is expressed in programming languages given below(see [here](https://github.com/harishtpj/Project-Unicode#-programming-languages-used)).
 This project can help others to discover programming styles of various languages, which can also act as an guide to learn them, too.

 # ⚙ Programming languages used
 These programming languages are used to solve various programming problems: